Donation: Egg, Sperm or Embryo

 Whether you are an intended parent recipient and in need of an egg, sperm or embryo donation, or you are a generous donor, we can provide you with a comprehensive understanding of the donation process and legalities so you are fully informed.
-You will utilize either Anonymous or Identified ova or sperm.
-With either situation and depending on your marital status, there are industry guidelines you must meet and there must be a written contract between the parties.
+There are legal and medical guidelines you must meet and there must be a written contract between the parties.
 Depending on the state you reside in, court proceedings may be required to solidify your parental status.

 If you have excess embryos created during an IVF procedure, you may want to consider donation.
 Embryo donation is a process where previously formed excess embryos are utilized to create your family.
 Legal agreements must be in place in order to establish parental rights and in some cases court orders are necessary for the termination of the originating party’s parental status.

 Are you just starting to consider IVF or collaborative reproduction to create your family?
 For those of you just starting out, we can provide a comprehensive plan of action depending on your needs and describe for you the complex fertility arena.

 If you are considering becoming a single parent, going it alone can be a daunting experience.
 We are available for coaching you through the “thinking” phase of your journey to find out what options are available to you, whether it is egg donation or surrogacy or adoption.
 We can provide a network of peers and single parent support groups who you can connect with.

 Single with a Partner

 If you are single but have a significant partner with whom you’d like to create a family, it is a complicated process.
 Do you both want parental rights?
 Do only one of you want to parent?
 What happens if you utilize IVF or an egg donor and how does that impact your parental rights?
 You should know the answer to these question and Leslie Schreiber, P.A. can help you through this process.